 Be sure and leave yourself a little breathing room to enjoy your visit.

 With the details done and a few assignments in hand, create a list of cities you will visit if you're going to more than one place.
 Work with CVBs once you have assignments so they can help you with lodging and food.
 Otherwise, do a

 search for accommodations that fit within your budget.

 If I’m paying for the lodging, my trip planning includes looking for budget accommodations near the tourist hot spots, usually close to the center of the town.
 Although accommodation costs tend to be lower further away from the center of town, you’ll end up wasting time catching transport into the city center and sometimes this adds quite a bit to the cost of the trip.
 Time is money when you’re on the road, so find convenient places to stay.

 This is where a good map and good internet resources come in.
-I use travel websites such as TripAdvisor to start my search and then work from there.
+I use travel websites to start my search and then work from there.
 Read reviews for hotels you’re considering and locate them on the map before making your bookings.

-If you are writing about food and restaurants, your trip planning should include selecting the places where you’ll be eating.
+If you're writing about food and restaurants, your trip planning should include selecting the places you'll be writing about.
 If these are trendy, popular restaurants make sure you book reservations in advance.

 Your trip planning isn’t complete until you arrange your transportation.
-Leave this until last because until you know your daily itinerary, you won’t know exactly how long you need to stay in a place.
+I do this after I've put together my draft itinerary so I know exactly how long I need to stay in each place.

 are sometimes limited by how many days you can get away – but changing